zhengruitao/zhengruitao.github.io/_pages/about.md

 * Aug.
 2019.
 One paper was accepted to "The Journal of Zhejiang University (ENGINEERING SCIENCE)" about High-precision calibration method for insulating coating thickness measurement of curved surface!
 This journal is indexed by EI.
 * Jul.
 2019.
 One paper was accepted to "The Journal of Shanghai Jiao Tong University" about Support Vector Machine Regression for Eddy Current Distance Measurement!
 This journal is indexed by EI.
 * Jan.
 2019.
 Thank Sandvik Coromant for the Sandvik Coromant Scholarship!
 * Nov.
 2018.
-One paper was accepted to the 14th 8th International Conference of High-Speed Machining(ICHSM2018) and honored to receive the <b>Excellent Poster Award</b>
+One paper was accepted to the 8th International Conference of High-Speed Machining (ICHSM2018) and honored to receive the <b>Excellent Poster Award</b>
 * Oct.
 2018.
 Finished the six-month intership in Engine Systems department of FCA.
 * Sept.
 2018.
 One paper was accepted for oral presentation at the 14th China-Japan International Conference on Ultra-Precision Machining Process (CJUMP2018) and honored to receive the <b>Best Paper Award</b>
 * Sept.
 2018.
 Our team RQQST won the <b>first place</b> in <b>Course project showcase & competition</b> of Complex Electromechanical Systems!
 The project is sponsored by Everwin Precision.